jhspetersson/fselect/README.md

     fselect name from /home/user where path = '*Rust*'

+Classic LIKE:

+    fselect path from /home/user where name like %report-2018-__-__???

 Exact match operators to search with regexps disabled:

     fselect path from /home/user where name === 'some_*_weird_*_name'